Lord Howe Island Tour Bookings

-There are 241 native species of vascular plants on the island, including 105 endemics.
+There are over 2240 native species of vascular plants on the island, including over 100 endemics.
 Sixteen of these are considered rare, endangered or vulnerable.
 The vegetation has affinities with sub-tropical and temperate rain forests.

 There are several endemic birds present on the island.
-The Lord Howe Island woodhen, was reduced to some 26 individuals in 1975, but has been successfully bred in captivity and now numbers around 220.
+The Lord Howe Island woodhen, was reduced to some 26 individuals in 1975, but has been successfully bred in captivity and now numbers are over 400.
 The other endemic land birds are the silver-eye, Lord Howe Island golden whistler and the Lord Howe Island currawong.

 The terrestrial and freshwater crustacea include a freshwater crab and a freshwater prawn.

-The waters around Lord Howe Island provide an unusual mixture of temperate and tropical organisms, 477 fish species having been recorded in 107 families of which 4% are unrecorded elsewhere other than in Norfolk Island-Middleton Reef waters.
+The waters around Lord Howe Island provide an unusual mixture of temperate and tropical organisms, over 470 fish species having been recorded in 107 families of which 4% are unrecorded elsewhere other than in Norfolk Island-Middleton Reef waters.

 Lord Howe Island History

-The island was first sighted in February 1788, during a journey by the HMS Supply, under the command of Henry Lidgbird Ball.
+The island was first sighted in February 1788, during a journey by the HMS Supply, under the command of Henry Lidgebird Ball.
 He named the island after Richard Howe, the famous British Admiral.